syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/How-to.md

 {% endhighlight %}
 {% endtabs %}

-### Adding header and footer in Exported Word document
+### Adding header and footer in exported Word document

 We can add header and footer to the word document using the HeadersFooters property in the WHeadersFooters class of the DocIO namespace.
 We can create an instance of the IWParagraph class and append the header/footer text to it using the AppendText method.